Official RgA Rules

 Rule 5 - Root Rule

 You may take relief from roots that grow along the ground, but not the portion that grows upwards and is connected to the trunk.
-Nearest point of complete relief plus one club-length, no nearer the hole.
+Nearest point of complete relief, no nearer the hole.
 You may take this relief if the root affects your "line of swing" or "line of sight", but not your stance.
-This relief is granted so nobody hits a root and hurts their wrist or hand.
+This relief is granted so nobody hits a root and hurts their wrist or hand, not so that you can get out of bushes or out from behind trees.

 Sponsored by